-On the positive side, the measurement at different x-ray intensities enables contrast variation of scattering strengths for different atomic constituents \cite{Son2011PRL, Son2013}, which is highly useful for phasing.
-Also, the loss of the x-ray diffraction at high intensity can be a basis for nonlinear x-ray optical devices, particularly those for pulse shaping, as discussed later.

-Until now, studies on how materials behave under irradiation with an XFEL pulse with intensities beyond $10^{18}$ W/cm$^2$ have mostly relied on theoretical modeling.
-Although a few pioneering groups experimentally evaluated transient atomic displacements of model systems after irradiation with the nanofocused XFEL pulses (diamond \cite{Inoue2016, Inoue2021}, xenon clusters \cite{Ferguson2016}, and protein crystals \cite{Nass2020}), accurate experimental analysis of the ultrafast reduction of atomic scattering factors at high x-ray intensity has not been performed.
-There remain fundamental questions, such as whether and how much the atomic scattering factors are suppressed at high x-ray intensity.
+Until now, the response of materials to intense XFEL pulses has mainly been studied using gas-phase atoms and molecules \cite {Young2018}.
+In such systems, the collisional ionization, which is the main electron excitation channel in solid-state materials, is not significant because the majority of the photo- and Auger electrons escape from the system.
+Therefore, it is impractical to infer how materials with solid density respond to an intense x-ray pulse based solely on previous studies conducted on gas-phase materials.
+Although several pioneering groups have applied emission spectroscopy to explore intense x ray-induced electron excitation, particularly focusing on valence electrons in solid and solution samples \cite{Vinko2012, Alonso-Mori2020}, detailed structural studies of x-ray-excited materials with solid density remain unexplored.
+Hence, there are still fundamental questions, such as whether and to what extent the atomic scattering factors are suppressed at high x-ray intensity.